wotbrew/faraday-atom/README.md

 Use `swap!` and `deref!` and `reset!` as you normally would.
 An exception will be raised for errors thrown by faraday or amazon except `ConditionalCheckFailedException` which is retried after a user configurable sleep period.
-To configure the retry parameters see the `item-atom` docstring.
+To configure the retry parameters see the `item-atom` doc string.

 ```clojure
 (reset! foo-atom #{1 2 3})